 We go to the location(s) of a client’s choosing, spending time on their site or sites before returning to our office to decant the many Gb footage onto the PC.
 We spend time going through all the clips, categorising them and cutting out all of the usable parts getting them ready for editing.
 We edit the video itself and after this we upload the video to the cloud before emailing the client a download link allowing them to access it.

 Our quotation has to cover all of the typical costs and expenses that are incurred by anyone in business but even when we are not working, we are staying current and carrying out self improvement as much as we can, learning new editing skills for example.
 And while we don’t own a studio (yet) we can understand why larger video companies who do charge thousands for their videos and who also might use cameras that start at £50,000 each never mind all of the other accessories required.

-Some video companies in our part of the world have video prices starting from £1000- and claim to typically charge from £1,000 to £3000 on average per video.
-Other companies, like ourselves base quotations on a date rate and how long we anticipate to spend on a project.
-At the time of writing, under the climate of Covid, our current hourly rate is shown on our website here plus expenses incurred which we believe is extremely good value.
-Going forward we would like to base our business model on value of the video and it’s worth to a client rather than the time spent on it.
+Some video companies in our part of the world have video prices starting from £1000- and claim to typically charge from £1,000 to £3,000 on average per video.
+Other companies, like ourselves usually base quotations on a date rate and how long we anticipate to spend on a project.
+We have included some prices for typical vidoes on our website here which we believe is extremely good value.